danapark98/SLogo/README.md

 added Location startingLocation to Turtle.java.
 Used to reset it back to home location added Location getLocationOnCanvas() vital for calculating angles/ distances from locations added View.setCanvas() to allow the view to make a canvas that can subsequently make the model and controller

+Known Errors:
+  The current implementation of the New File Menu option is completely developed.
+If the parent Workspace that openes a new window is closed, all of its child windows will be termindated There are several TODO:'s that have yet to be implemented.
+    Some of which have had intermediate implementations put in place, but the TODO:'s remain for the reminder that we need to fix them